AryanSabale16/PLSQL-Project-Zensar/README.md

 # Attendance Management System

 ## Project Overview
 This project is a database-driven system designed to manage student attendance records for a college.
-It includes functionalities for storing student and course information, recording attendance, and generating attendance reports.
-The system also features:
+It includes various functions for storing student and course information, recording attendance, and generating attendance reports.
+Some important tasks performed here are:

 - **PL/SQL Procedures**: To calculate attendance percentages.
 - **Triggers**: To notify students falling below a predefined attendance threshold.